Click here for Training Videos

 The new user enters some data, then saves and exits.
 Now both files are encrypted each with its own password known only to the user that created the file.

 The next time the program is started, each user will need to choose their own MDG Data File to open and enter it's password.
 If the user does not know the file's password, they will not be able to view that file.
 In this way each user's personal data is kept secure from all other users.
 The whole family or office can keep their personal data information secure even while sharing the same user profile and program instance on one computer.
 Since you must be within the program to add a new MDG data file, new MDG data files can only be added with the express permission of an active user.
 This keeps strangers from adding themselves to your program.
 It also increases security in that the only person who can enter the program is a person with a MDG data file and a valid password.
 The exception to this rule is when a user selects the Import button on the Log in screen to import an existing MDG file for which they have the password.
-Even then, they will only be able to import their file if a file by that name does not already exist.
+Even then, they will not be able to import their file if a file by that name already exists.

 Change Password